 During his career, Conover has witnessed history including the Election 2000 recount which took place during his tenure as news director of the Florida Public Radio Network.
 He has also done a few things some might call crazy, such as flying through the eye of a hurricane, piloting an F-16, climbing the ratlines above the rolling decks of a square rigger, diving the ocean in Biosphere2, and wading hip-deep through the Everglades — all to get the story.

 Conover has won numerous journalism awards for his news documentaries, feature stories, deadline reporting and investigative reporting.
-He has been recognized with a national Edward R. Murrow Award, a National Society of Professional Journalists award, three regional Edward R. Murrow Awards, ten regional awards from the Society of Professional Journalists, numerous awards from the Associated Press, and six Emmy nominations.
+He has been recognized with a national Edward R. Murrow Award, a National Society of Professional Journalists award, three regional Edward R. Murrow Awards, ten regional awards from the Society of Professional Journalists, numerous awards from the Associated Press, the RIAS-Berlin Commission Media Award, and six Emmy nominations.